PreethamSK163/Digital-VLSI-SOC-Design-and-Planning/Day 4 : Pre-Placement Timing Verification and Clock Tree Optimization/README.md

 ![Synthesis Slack 13](4_Configure_synthesis_setting%20to_fix_slack_13.png)

-Here’s your Day 4, Task 5 content formatted for a GitHub README with **bold side topics** and proper headings:

 ## Task 5 – OpenSTA for Post-Synthesis Timing Analysis

-In this task, you performed a deep-dive Static Timing Analysis (STA) outside of the automated OpenLANE flow.
-This allows for a more granular inspection of the timing paths in the `picorv32a` design after the synthesis optimizations.
+In this task, I performed a detailed STA outside of the automated OpenLANE flow to inspect timing paths in the `picorv32a` design after synthesis optimizations.

 **Invoking the OpenSTA Tool**

-You moved from the general OpenLANE shell to the dedicated OpenSTA environment:
+Moved to the dedicated OpenSTA environment:

 - Executed `sta` in the terminal.
-- **Purpose:** Provides detailed control over timing reports, allowing isolation of specific "bottleneck" paths.
+- **Purpose:** Provides detailed timing reports and allows isolation of critical paths.

 **Loading the Timing Environment**

-To perform the analysis, you manually sourced the necessary design data:
+Sourced the necessary design data:

-- **Read Libraries:** Loaded the `.lib` files for the Sky130 process.
+- **Read Libraries:** Loaded the Sky130 `.lib` files.
-- **Read Netlist:** Pointed to the optimized Verilog netlist from Task 4.
+- **Read Netlist:** Used the optimized Verilog netlist from Task 4.
-- **Read SDC:** Loaded the Synopsys Design Constraints file to define clock period and external delays.
+- **Read SDC:** Loaded the Synopsys Design Constraints file for clock and delay definitions.

 **Reporting Timing Path Details**

-A comprehensive timing report was generated:
+Generated a comprehensive timing report:

-- **Observation:** Line-by-line breakdown of the "Data Arrival Path."
-Delays from each gate and interconnect were clearly visible.
+- **Observation:** Detailed line-by-line breakdown of data arrival paths, showing delays from each gate and interconnect.

 **Analyzing Fanout and Capacitance**

-OpenSTA was used to check for electrical violations:
+Checked for electrical violations:

-- **Check Fanout:** Identified pins with high fanout slowing signal transitions.
+- **Fanout:** Identified pins with high fanout slowing signals.
-- **Check Capacitance:** Verified nets exceeding maximum allowed capacitance.
+- **Capacitance:** Verified nets for maximum allowed capacitance.
-- **Result:** Determined where buffers needed to be added to strengthen signals across the `picorv32a` core.
+- **Result:** Determined where buffers were needed to strengthen signals across the core.

 **Refining the Design via OpenSTA**

-Manual adjustments ensured timing closure:
+Performed manual adjustments for timing closure:

-- **Upsizing Cells:** Critical gates with negative slack were replaced with stronger versions.
+- **Upsizing Cells:** Replaced critical gates with stronger versions.
-- **Slack Verification:** Reports were re-run to confirm improvements.
-This iterative process tuned the netlist before physical design.
+- **Slack Verification:** Re-ran reports to confirm improvements and iteratively tuned the netlist before moving to physical design.